Survey in alphabetical order of significant supertournament *series* in classical chess in 2017:

 HANINGE, Sweden 1988 – 1990

-This invitation tournament series, lasting three years at Haninge near Stockholm was the strongest in Sweden, followed by the Malmö TePe Sigeman & Co.
+This international invitation series, lasting three years (always played in May) at Haninge near Stockholm was the strongest in Sweden for a long time, followed by the Malmö Sigeman & Co. tournament series starting in 1993.
+For more, see under the following link (and scroll down):

 LODZ, Poland (unregular)